fmcopaco/UniSemaf/README.md

 Every aspect is defined by four CV:
 - The first one enables the output for this aspect, so you can have more than one semaphore in the decoder if there are free outputs.
-- The second one selects the light output goes on or off.
+- The second one selects if the light output goes on or off.
 - The third one selects if the light output must flash or not.
 - The last one select the phase of the flashing.